Crowdfunding Market Size and Share

 Research Methodology Framework and Report Scope

-Scope exclusion: Offline charity drives and consumer loans issued outside recognized crowdfunding regulations are not covered.
+Scope exclusions: Offline fundraising drives and consumer loans that are issued outside recognized crowdfunding regulations are excluded from the market totals.

 Segmentation Overview